entropyxyz/api_key_tdx/SPEC.md

 In addition to the threshold signing nodes, there is a set of API Key Service (AKS) nodes running `entropy-aks` inside CVMs; anyone can run AKS nodes.

-The AKS nodes are also attested using TDX quotes and the blockchain API/on-chain registry can be queried for IP addresses and public keys in the same way as for the TSS case.
+The AKS nodes are attested using TDX quotes.
+There is a blockchain API/on-chain registry can be queried for IP addresses and public keys in the same way as for the TSS case.
+See issue [#TODO_INSERT_ISSUE_HERE] for details on this.

 The software composing the CVM for both TSS and AKS is defined ahead of time as a raw disk image and contains a minimal linux build (x86).
 Beyond basic OS services like networking, the CVM runs `entropy-tss` or `entropy-aks`.